colaberry/trust-before-intelligence-book/manuscript/appendix/appendix_b_inpact_framework_reference.md

 ---

-### Ã¢ÂÅ’ Anti-Pattern 4: "Batch ETL is Fine for Agents"
+### ❌ Anti-Pattern 4: "Batch ETL is Fine for Agents"

 **Problem:** Agents need real-time context.
 24-hour-old data = wrong answers (e.g., "Is this patient still in the hospital?" using yesterday's data).